-Through which air and liquid fuel is delivered to the combustion chambers to be burnt and converted to power by the engine, made of aluminium or plastics.
+Through which air and liquid fuel are delivered to the combustion chambers to be burnt and converted to power by the engine, made of aluminium or plastics.

 The burnt air and fuel gases are forced into the exhaust manifold by the upward stroke of the piston and channelled into the automobiles mufflers/silencers to be released into the air made of aluminium and/or plastics.

 Serves as a sealed reservoir to contain the engine oil used to lubricate the moving parts in the engine, made of aluminium, steel or plastics.

 Sustains momentum during the 3 non-power strokes, namely the Intake, compression and exhaust strokes, to keep engine momentum and power flow constant within the engine.
 It is made of mainly cast iron and/or steel.

 It is made of cast iron, steel and sometimes rubber dampers are incorporated to reduce vibration.
 Its function is to transfer power via fan belts to drive.